ludeeus/integration_blueprint/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-Use [black](https://github.com/ambv/black) to make sure the code follow the style.
+Use [black](https://github.com/ambv/black) to make sure the code follows the style.

 ## License